hmrc/accessibility/docs/common-issues/link-as-button.md

 ### Accessibility problems
 ```
-  - description: On the xxx page, the xxx link has been styled as a button but does not work with the spacebar key press
+  - description: On the xxx page, the xxx link has been styled as a button but does not work with the spacebar key press.
+A keyboard only user will need to use the enter key to activate this.

 ```

 ### Milestones

 ```
-  - description: For a link styled as a button, the role="button" and the JavaScript polyfill is missing to ensure it acts like a button.
-This fails WCAG 2.1 success criterion 4.1.2: Name, Role, Value
+  - description: The link styled as button does not respond to the spacebar for keyboard only users.
+This fails WCAG 2.1 success criterion 4.1.2 Name, Role, Value
   date: tbc
 ```